Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 The ``view_wiki`` view callable always redirects to the URL of a Page resource named "FrontPage".
-To do so, it returns an instance of the :class:`pyramid.httpexceptions.HTTPFound` class (instances of which implement the :class:`pyramid.interfaces.IResponse` interface, like :class:`pyramid.response.Response`).
-It uses the :meth:`pyramid.request.Request.route_url` API to construct a URL to the ``FrontPage`` page (i.e., ``http://localhost:6543/FrontPage``), and uses it as the "location" of the ``HTTPFound`` response, forming an HTTP redirect.
+To do so, it returns an instance of the :class:`pyramid.httpexceptions.HTTPSeeOther` class (instances of which implement the :class:`pyramid.interfaces.IResponse` interface, like :class:`pyramid.response.Response`).
+It uses the :meth:`pyramid.request.Request.route_url` API to construct a URL to the ``FrontPage`` page (i.e., ``http://localhost:6543/FrontPage``), and uses it as the "location" of the ``HTTPSeeOther`` response, forming an HTTP redirect.

 The ``view_page`` view function